The Cobweb (1955 film): Music

 The score was composed, conducted, and orchestrated by Leonard Rosenman.
 The music distinguishes itself by "having the first predominantly twelve-tone score ever written for a motion picture".

 The first release of portions of the score was on MGM Records on LP in 1957.
 The complete score in stereo was issued on CD in 2003, on Film Score Monthly records.

-Release
+Release and reception

+Box office

-According to MGM records, the film earned $1,385,000 in the US and Canada, and $593,000 elsewhere, resulting in a loss of $1,141,000.
+According to MGM records, The Cobweb earned $1,385,000 in the US and Canada, and $593,000 elsewhere, resulting in a loss of $1,141,000.

+Critical reception

+On review aggregator Rotten Tomatoes, the film holds an approval rating of 75% based on eight reviews, with an average rating of 6.5/10.

+Home media

-It was released on DVD as part of the Warner Archive Collection on January 18, 2011.
+The film was released on DVD as part of the Warner Archive Collection on January 18, 2011.